AdrianVasilee/Copy-EDA-II/README.md

 # Personal browser

-This project is a copy of a project done by two collegues of mine and myself.
+This project is a copy of a work done by two collegues of mine and myself.
 It's an extensive project which showcases the application of multiple algorithms.

 # Plagiarism Disclaimer
 - You **MUST NOT** look at anyone else's solutions, including previous year students and external tutors.